 After his visit, the Prime Minister said,

-Additionally, in response to a question on the G20 Finance Ministers and Central Bank Governors Meeting to be held in Shanghai, China, on February 26 and February 27, the Prime Minister said,
+Additionally, in response to a question on legislation related to security, the Prime Minister said,

 “Yesterday the counterproposal came under deliberation for the first time since it was submitted.
 This is only the first day since the counterproposal was made, but I believe there has been considerable discussion through a comparison of both bills, as the countermeasure was submitted after over 90 hours of deliberation had built up, during which various arguments had been put in order.
 In any case, with a counterproposal having been submitted, I want to advance thorough discussion.
 Moreover, when will a vote be taken?
 I would like for that to be up to the judgment of committee members.
 In any case, I think they will make a decision when the time comes to make a decision.”